unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 Where $s$ and $r$ are the pixel values of the output and the input image and $c$ is a constant.
 The value 1 is added to each of the pixel value of the input image because if there is a pixel intensity of 0 in the image, then $log (0)$ is equal to infinity.
 So 1 is added, to make the minimum value at least 1.

-During log transformation, the dark pixels in an image are expanded as compare to the higher pixel values.
+During log transformation, the dark pixels in an image are expanded as compared to the higher pixel values.
 The higher pixel values are kind of compressed in log transformation.
-This result in following image enhancement.
+This result in the following image enhancement.

 The value of $c$ in the log transform adjust the kind of enhancement we are looking for.